HuXiaoling/TopoLoss/README.md

 ## Update
 A more efficient version topoloss is uploaded!

-Now you could simply use topoloss.py to implement the topological loss function with PyTorch framework.
+Now you could simply use topoloss.py to incorporate the topological loss function into your own PyTorch framework.